edrhian/minecraft-vision-focus-datapack/README.md

 ## Instalation

-Move the "Vision Focus (DP)" to your world datapack folder
+Move the "vision_focus_dp.zip" to your world datapack folder and open your minecraft world

 ## Crafting Recipe